Global Existence of Weak Solutions for the Anisotropic Compressible Stokes System: Weak stability of sequences of global weak solutions

-We will use a periodic variant of the following result due to Stampacchia and for more general second order elliptic equation to Boccardo-Gallou\"et that can be found for instance in \cite{Ponce} Proposition $5.1.$ page $77$.
-Let $\psi$ solution of
+We will use a periodic variant of the following result due to Stampacchia and for more general second order elliptic equation to Boccardo-Gallou\"{e}t that can be found for instance in \cite{Ponce} Proposition $5.1.$ page $77$.
+Let $\psi$ be the solution of

-where $f\in L^1(\Omega)$ with $\Omega$ a smooth bounded domain then we have that
+where $f\in L^{1}(\Omega)$ with $\Omega$ a smooth bounded domain then we have that